Insurgency in Balochistan: Drivers of insurgency

-In Balochistan, Pakistan, "drivers" of insurgency have been economic, cultural, involving immigration and human rights.

-The immediate reasons for joining one of the several separatist militant groups vary among militants with citing the allure of power and excitement, a desire to honour their centuries-old tribal codes, gaining recognition for their region's distinct ethnicity and even a belief in hard-line communism.
+Insurgency in Balochistan (Pakistan) has been driven by economic inequality, underdevelopment, and cultural tensions involving immigration, disappearances, and human rights violations.
+Militants give various immediate reasons for joining one of the several separatist militant groups, with some citing the allure of power and excitement, a desire to honour their centuries-old tribal codes, gaining recognition for their region's distinct ethnicity, and even a belief in hardline communism.

 The News International reported in 2012 that a Gallup survey conducted for the DFID revealed that most of the Balochistan province does not support independence from Pakistan, with only 37% of ethnic Baloch and 12% of Pashtuns in Balochistan favouring independence.
 However, 67% of Balochistan's population favoured greater provincial autonomy, including 79% of ethnic Baloch and 53% of Pashtuns in the province.

 Economic inequality

-Economic inequality, and Balochistan's status as a "neglected province where a majority of population lacks amenities" is a dimension in the conflict.
-Since the mid-1970s Balochistan's share of Pakistan's GDP has dropped from 4.9 to 3.7%.
-Balochistan has the highest infant and maternal mortality rate, the highest poverty rate, and the lowest literacy rate in Pakistan.
+Economic inequality, and Balochistan's status as a "neglected province where a majority of population lacks amenities", is a dimension in the conflict.
+Since the mid-1970s Balochistan's share of Pakistan's GDP has dropped from 4.9% to 3.7%.
+Balochistan has the highest infant mortality rate, maternal mortality rate, poverty rate, and illiteracy rate in Pakistan.

-On the other hand, according to a report published in the Pakistani English-language Dawn newspaper, members of Balochistan's elite society, including provincial government ministers and officials, own "pieces of land greater in size than some small towns of the country", and had luxury vehicles, properties, investments and businesses valued at millions of rupees.

 Development issues

 Gas revenue

-Balochistan receives less per/unit in royalties than Sindh and Punjab provinces, since Balochistan's wellhead price five times lower than in Sindh and Punjab (the gas wellhead price is based on per capita provincial income in 1953).
+Balochistan receives less royalties per unit of gas than Sindh and Punjab provinces, since Balochistan's wellhead price is five times lower than in Sindh and Punjab (the gas wellhead price is based on per capita provincial income in 1953).
 Furthermore, the government has returned little of the royalties owed to the province, citing the need to recover operating costs.
 Consequently, Balochistan is heavily in debt.

 Balochistan Province receives Rs 32.71 per unit on gas revenues, including a royalty of Rs 13.90, excise duty of Rs 5.09, and gas development surcharge of Rs 13.72.
 Many private individuals with gas deposits on their land also receive payments.
 Many Balochs argue that such royalties are too low.
 In response, in 2011 Prime Minister Syed Yusuf Raza Gilani announced an addition of Rs.
 120 billion (US$2.5 billion) to the gas development surcharge and royalty portion of the "Aghaz-e-Haqooq-e-Balochistan" package.
 However, royalties often do not trickle down to the common people in Balochistan due to the corruption and wealth-hoarding of Baloch tribal chiefs.
 This has hindered the growth of infrastructure.

 Regional inequality

-Extensive road and rail links developed by British colonialists in northern parts of Balochistan province have brought greater economic development to areas mainly inhabited by ethnic Pashtuns, which has also heightened nationalism among ethnic Balochs living in the southern parts of the within the province.
+Extensive road and rail links developed by British colonialists in northern parts of Balochistan province have brought greater economic development to areas mainly inhabited by ethnic Pashtuns, which has also heightened nationalism among ethnic Balochs living in the southern parts of the province.